Race & Ethnic Studies

 - to provide opportunities for students to experience racial and ethnic contexts that take them beyond their own cultural backgrounds.

-In keeping with Hartwick’s Liberal Arts in Practice, the goal of this program is to prepare students for the shifting arrangements of life and work in this century.
+The goal of this program is to prepare students for the shifting arrangements of life and work in this century.
 Course work in the minor also introduces students to the history of the conceptual debates about race and ethnicity, as well as to the range of analytical approaches currently influential within interdisciplinary scholarship on ethnicity and race relations.

-Race & Ethnic Studies Courses
+Race & Ethnic Studies Minor Requirements & Courses